Support Vector Machine (SVM)

 High-dimensional SVM (important intuition)

 Mathematically, SVM is not limited to 2D or 3D.
+The same concept extends naturally to N-dimensional feature spaces, where each feature represents one dimension.

 from sklearn import svm